margaritawang/norwegian-tide-app/readme.md

     cd server/ && npm install

-Create a self-signed OpenSSL certificate by running the following:
+Create a self-signed OpenSSL certificate by running the following (For dev testing purposes only, do not do this in prod):

     openssl genrsa -out key.pem 2048
     openssl req -new -key key.pem -out csr.pem